A 90-minute build by Anuj Kapoor

 How it was built

-3. Two markdown briefs generated: named (private) + anonymized (this page)
+3. Generate two briefs: named (private, sent on request) + anonymized (this page)

 The named ranking